steveclason/gutenberg-sass/README.md

 The intention is to copy the default styles and comment them out so I can use just the styles necessary to get an effect by uncommenting and editing a declaration.

+I compile the partials with gulp-sass to find errors, IRL these partials will be included in \_s' larger collection.

 Completed files are:
 * \_gutenberg-blocks.scss, just imports the category files.